P&F Blog

 What Happens to the Flag After the Funeral

-The folded flag stays with the family.
-It is theirs to keep, display, or pass down.
-Many families place it in a wooden display case made for that exact triangle shape.
-The case usually has a glass front so the blue field and stars are visible without unfolding the flag.
+The folded flag stays with the family, theirs to keep, display, or pass down.
+Many families place it in a wooden display case made for that exact triangle shape, with a glass front so the stars stay visible without unfolding it.

-Some families display the flag on a fireplace mantle or shelf.
+Some families display it on a mantle.
 Others store it in a closet, take it out on Memorial Day, and put it back.
 Either is right.
 There is no wrong way to keep a burial flag, only the wrong way to throw one away.

-If a burial flag ever wears out or becomes unfit for display, it should be retired with dignity.
-The American Legion, the VFW, and most Boy Scout troops will accept it for proper retirement, usually by ceremonial burning.
+If a burial flag ever becomes unfit for display, retire it with dignity.
+The American Legion, the VFW, and most Scout troops will accept it for ceremonial retirement, usually by respectful burning.
 Never throw a folded burial flag in the trash.

 Common Mistakes and Misconceptions